Mrkonjić Grad

 Mrkonjić Grad (Мркоњић Град, /sh/) is a town and municipality in Republika Srpska, Bosnia and Herzegovina.
 It is located in the Bosanska Krajina region, between Banja Luka and Jajce.
 As of 2013, the municipality has a population of 16,671 inhabitants, while the town of Mrkonjić Grad has a population of 7,915 inhabitants.

+The municipality consists of the following 22 local communities: Baljvine, Bjelajce, Baraći, Gerzovo, Gustovara, Podgorija, Magaljdol, Medna, Gornja Pecka, Gornji Šehovci, Stupari, Podrašnica, Podbrdo, Majdan, Gornji Graci, Orahovljani, Centar, Brkića Bašta, Kamenica, Novo Naselje, Zborište and Podorugla.

 Name

 The town changed its name several times in history: Gornje Kloke, Novo Jajce, Varcarev Vakuf, Varcar Vakuf, and ultimately the present one.
 The last renaming took place in 1924 after King Peter I of Serbia, who had taken the nom de guerre "Mrkonjić" while fighting in the uprising (1875–78) against the Ottoman Empire.
+During the time between the Croatian troops conquering the city in operation Južni Potez and the Dayton agreement, the town was briefly known as "Matijaševo" after Andrija Matijaš Pauk, the deputy commander of the Croatian 4th guards brigade who was killed while entering the town.